spiral/docs/framework/container.md

 });
 ```

-In this case `ConfiguratorInterface` will be constructed only once and that returned as instance of MyConfigurator for every requested dependency.
+In this case `ConfiguratorInterface` will be constructed only once and returned as instance of MyConfigurator for every requested dependency.
 You can also bing already constructed instance to become a singleton:

 ```php